avansingh085/Assignment-CryptoWeather-Nexus/project/README.md

 News API: Retrieves latest cryptocurrency news articles from NewsData.io.

 WebSocket: Uses CoinCap WebSocket to fetch real-time BTC and ETH price updates.

-Deployment

-Build the Project:

-npm run build

-Deploy to Vercel:

-npm install -g vercel
-vercel

-(Follow the instructions to link your project and deploy it successfully.)

 Challenges & Solutions